 Jesus of Nazareth, the son, was begotten, not made, from the Father in eternity past.
 In the incarnation, he took on flesh, became a man in every way excepting sin, was crucified, died, and buried.
 He was resurrected after his death and ascended into heaven and is seated at the right hand of the Father.
 He will return and judge the living and the dead.
 Through him all things were made, and in Him exist two complete yet distinct natures, both God and Man, without confusion, change, division, or separation, both being perfectly represented in one person: the God-Man.
 It is by his work humans are saved from the penalty of death.

 The Holy Spirit, proceeds from the father and the son and has spoken through the prophets.
 He is a personal being, not an impersonal one.
 He indwells, seals, gifts, and baptizes those who have faith in Christ to save them from the penalty of their sins.
-It is through him that the church has access to God, and by his existence in individual men that they are regenerated and given a new Spirit.
-The means by which men have access to God through the Spirit’s indwelling is in the gathering of the church.
-The sign gifts of the spirit have temporarily ceased, with the completion of the Biblical canon, and will re-emerge in the end when the beast is revealed.
+It is through him that the church has access to God, and by his existence in individual men that they are regenerated and given a new spirit.
+The primary means by which men have access to the triune God through the Spirit’s indwelling is in the gathering of the church, the body of the son, for the worship of the Father.
+The sign gifts of the Spirit have temporarily ceased and will re-emerge in the end when the beast is revealed.

 Angelology, Anthropology and Hamartiology

-Human depravity is total, not in the sense that man cannot do a good thing, but that no facet of man is untouched by the sinful desire of self.
-It was in a seminal fashion that all humans sin, and so all are guilty from conception via semen, excepting the one man who was not the seed of man, but the seed of the woman.
+Human depravity is total, not in the sense that a natural man cannot do a single good thing, but that no facet of man is untouched by the sinful desire of self, and so he cannot be good, righteous, perfect, before God.
+It was in a seminal fashion that all humans sinned, and so all are guilty from conception via semen, excepting the one man who was not conceived by the seed of man, but the seed of the woman.